xinjiav3/NileBrownGame/README.md

     ```

 ### Observe build errors
-Test Jupyter Notebook conversions (ie .ipynb -> .md), this is the best choice to see if an IPYNB conversion error is occuring.
+Test Jupyter Notebook conversions (ie .ipynb -> .md), this is the best choice to see if an IPYNB conversion error is occurring.

     ```bash
     make convert